 HOLDING THE BAR RESPONSIBLE AND INSURANCE FOR PEOPLE INJURED – MN LAWYERS

-Minnesota law requires bars to have insurance to compensate people who are injured at a bar in MN or in a drunk driving incident if a customer is over-served or illegally served.
+Minnesota law requires bars to have insurance to compensate people who are injured at a bar in MN or in a drunk driving incident if a customer is over-served or illegally served by the bar.
 Proving that a customer has been over-served is difficult and requires significant investigation to successfully sue the bar and hold them responsible for your injury.
-Our Minnesota attorneys represent people injured at a bar or nightclub and we have good investigators to help with these cases.
+Our Minnesota lawyers represent people injured at a bar or nightclub and we have good investigators to help with these cases.

 340A.409 LIABILITY INSURANCE.